 Send your claim in writing to the airline within the time limits listed above.
 Be sure to include all out of pocket expenses.
 All claims are subject to proof of loss.

-Airline obligations in this area are set out in the Air Passenger Protection Regulations.
+Reference: Airline obligations for lost, damaged or delayed baggage are set out in Montreal Convention and the Air Passenger Protection Regulations.

 Airlines must communicate clearly to you.
 They must: